gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

     assert sourceSets.main.output.classesDir == jvm.binaries.main.classesDir
     assert compileJava.destinationDir == jvm.binaries.main.classesDir

+## Story: Add general purpose polymorphic domain object container

+1. Add `NamedDomainObjectContainer` subtypes which allow elements to be added using a name and a type.
+2. Allow type -> factory, type -> factory closure and type -> implementation mappings to be specified for a container.
+   The type -> implementation mapping should decorate the instances.
+3. Change `PublicationContainer` and the publication plugins to use this and remove `GroovyPublicationContainer`.
+4. Change `TaskContainer` to extend `PolymorphicDomainObjectContainer` and deprecate the `add()` methods in favour of the inherited
+   `create()` methods.
+5. Change `SourceSetContainer` and `ConfigurationContainer` to deprecate the `add()` methods in favour of the inherited `create()` methods.

+An example of using the container in the DSL:

+    publications {
+        ivy(IvyPublication) { ... }
+        maven(MavenPublication)
+    }

+### Test coverage

+Should be sufficient to use unit tests for the new types and the existing publication integration test coverage.

 ## Story: Define source sets and binaries without using the `java-base` plugin

-This story introduces the ability to define arbitrary source sets and class directory binaries.
+This story introduces the ability to define arbitrary source sets and class directory binaries and wire them together.

 To build a binary from the main source set: